lboluna/rotate/README.md

 Known issues/limitations:

-    Expand use of ports
+Plan to expand use of ports
 - Check port numbering for errors
 - Plan not to hard code ports, for other applications

 Examples: